RyanNovas/where_am_i/README.md

 ========

-Single page web app for ~~drunk people that wander into uncharted, unknown territory in New York City~~ determining what neighborhood and borough you are in and the top restaurant and bar in the area.
+Single page web app for people that wander into uncharted, unknown territory in New York City determining what neighborhood and borough you are in, as well as housing prices, dining establishments, and the popularity of the area.

 ## URL: [Where Am I?](https://radiant-island-2039.herokuapp.com)